Lavender: History and How To Grow It

 Pruning

-An annual pruning, in late winter or early spring, before new growth starts, will keep new shoots growing low on the plant.
+An annual pruning, in late winter or early spring, before new growth starts, encourages new shoots low on the plant.
 Remove 1/3 to 1/2 of the length of each stem.
-That’s how you can maintain a bushy plant and prevent one that gets leggy after a few years.
+This helps maintain a bushy plant and prevents one that gets leggy after a few years.

 Cutting back large woody stems leaning over the sidewalk could kill the plant.
 Stems growing that thick don’t have dormant buds that can emerge through the bark.